So You're Thinking About Hosting a Con...

 We are privileged to be part of a fandom that includes many talented, helpful, and generous fans.
 People are often willing to lend a hand if you ask.
 Some of them are named in this document, but many more exist and are willing to help.

-As a con chair/team, you have a LOT to do.
+As a con chair, you have a LOT to do.
 Any opportunities you can take to spread the load are a good thing!
-Some examples (some mentioned elsewhere in these pages, but not all):
+Besides, working collaboratively is very rewarding.
+(It probably goes without saying that you want to have an appropriate level of trust for each of the people in these roles.)

 • Panels/activities: Ask registered fans for panel suggestions.
 If it’s an idea they really like, they may even be willing to host it.
-Ask!
 If you aren’t getting enough volunteers, contact individual fans to discuss the possibility of them hosting a panel – suggest a topic yourself, even.
+(Asking for help can be hard, but it's one of our tunnel values; embrace it.
+The worst answer you're likely to get is a polite refusal; positive replies are much more likely.)

 • Tote bag items: Ask attendees if they’d like to contribute items for your tote bags.
-Have them check with you so you don’t get too many of the same things.
+Have them check with you (or someone on your team in this role) so you don’t wind up with 3 people supplying the same item.
 A month or two before the con, let people know how many fans are registered so they know how many of an item to bring.

-A few weeks before the con, remind people about these things, and about anything else you may want them to bring – items to sell in the dealers room, art for the art show, music for their talent show number, etc.
+A few weeks before the con, remind people about these things, and about anything else you may want them to bring, music for their talent show number, for instance.

 Virgin Wrangler